Stuart Patterson – Faith, Recovery and Community

 My life now covered in the stench of death.
 By Stuart Patterson

-I wept that day as well as I thanked God for His fulling a wee boys dream in such an incredibly amazing way.
+I wept that day as well as I thanked God for His fulfilling a wee boy’s dream in such an incredibly amazing way.

-It’s why I always look on with fondness and Kevin and Helen Ward’s updates.
+It’s why I always look on with fondness at Kevin and Helen Ward’s updates.

 It’s why I still long for the window seat when I fly.